IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 <br clear="all">

 <a name="DSUB-extension-model"> </a>

+Note that in this scenario, implementers should be aware about the usage of `status` parameter in the Subscriptions and about implementation of DSUB supplement Folder Subscription Option and Patient-Independent Subscription Option.

 #### 1:54.6.3.2 DSUB Subscription Search extension
 Implementing the "DSUB Subscription Search extension" option the DSUB Document Meatadata Subscriber will be grouped with a Resource Notification Subscriber and the DSUB Document Metadata Notification Broker will be grouped with a Resource Notification Broker.